 Purpose and objective

-The Test Procedure (TPRO) gives directions for conducting a test activity in terms of description, resources, constraints and step-by-step procedure, and provides detailed step-by-step instructions for conducting test activities with the selected test facility and set-up in agreement with the relevant AITP and the test requirements.
+The Test Procedure (TPRO) gives directions for conducting a test activity in terms of description, resources, constraints and step-by-step procedure, and provides detailed step-by-step instructions for conducting test activities with the selected test facility and set-up in agreement with the relevant AIT Plan and the test requirements.
 It contains the activity objective, the applicable documents, the references to the relevant test specification and the test facility configuration, the participants required, the list of configured items under test and tools and the step-by-step activities.

 The TPRO is used and filled-in as appropriate during the execution and becomes the “as-run” procedure.